SanShiv1312/Notes/SEM-3/SCSA1304-ADS/UNIT-3/README.md

 ### `TRAVERSAL OF GRAPHS`
 - Visiting every node in a graph (only once) is generally termed as 'Traversing'.
 - Traversing the graph means examining all the nodes and vertices of the graph.
 - The process of visiting (checking and/or updating) each vertex in a graph.
 - Such traversals are classified by the order in which the vertices are visited.
-- Tree traversal is a special case of graph traversal.
+- Traversal of graph can also be stated as 'Visiting a Vertex' or 'Exploration of Vertex'.
+- Two standard methods of traversing a graph is **i)Breadth first traversal** and **ii)Depth first traversal**